mercethem/AES_Algorithm_Encrypting_and_Decrypting/README.md

 ogram.
 First think is click 1 and use to url and restart program again now click 2 and use to url again and sho

+# A simple screen instance gif is below:
 ![ Alt text](screen.gif)  [](screen.gif)
 <br />
 </a>